William Contreras Preview, Player Props: Brewers vs. Pirates

 William Contreras At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 20th, his on-base percentage ranks 29th, and he is 44th in the league in slugging.
+- Among the qualified batters in MLB action, he ranks 20th in batting average, 29th in on-base percentage, and 47th in slugging.

-- Contreras is batting .333 with one homer during his last outings and is on a 13-game hitting streak.
+- Contreras enters this game on a 14-game hitting streak.
+Over the course of his last outings, he's hitting .333 with one homer.

-- He has hit a home run in 13.0% of his games this year, and 3% of his trips to the plate.
+- He has hit a long ball in 15 games this year (12.9%), homering in 3% of his chances at the plate.

-- Contreras has had at least one RBI in 38.3% of his games this season (44 of 115), with more than one RBI 17 times (14.8%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 37.9% of his games this year, Contreras has tallied at least one RBI.
+In 17 of those games (14.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.